calebsmith/gdi-intro-python/set2/slides/part2.md

 @@@

 ###Let's Develop It
-* Write a program that takes numbers from user input and adds thems all together.
+* Write a program that takes numbers from user input and adds thems all together for a final result.
 * This program should stop taking input, display the answer and exit when the user types "quit".
 * Hint:
 ```python